How to Get a SOC Analyst Job

 Ⓑ OWASP

-The Open Web Application Security Project is an online community that produces freely available articles, methodologies, documentation, tools, and technologies in the field of web application security.
+The Open Web Application Security Project is an online community that produces freely available articles, methodologies, documentation, tools, and technologies related to web application security.

 All the following items should be included on your resume for a SOC analyst position except: